carmonalab/HiTME/README.md

 <br>

 # Annotate sample cell types
-You can `annotate_cells` with [scGate](https://github.com/carmonalab/scGate) and [ProjecTILs](https://github.com/carmonalab/ProjecTILs) in a parallel for-loop from samples stored on disk for large datasets.
+You can `annotate_cells` with [scGate](https://github.com/carmonalab/scGate) and [ProjecTILs](https://github.com/carmonalab/ProjecTILs).
-The function takes as input the path to the directory containing the seurat objects saved as .rds files (preferably each sample saved as separate .rds file).
-The directory should not contain other .rds files.
 For each `ProjecTIL` reference map (provided in named list), a new metadata column will be created called x_subtypes, where x = reference map name from list, e.g. CD8_subtypes, CD4_subtypes, ...

+Accepted inputs are:
+- `object` = a single Seurat object
+- `object` = a list of Seurat objects
+- `dir` = a directory containing Seurat objects saved as .rds files

+The function takes as input the path to the directory containing the seurat objects saved as .rds files (preferably small files, e.g. each sample saved as separate .rds file).
+The directory should not contain other files.
+The idea is to process large datasets in a parallel for-loop from samples stored on disk, in order to prevent running out of RAM memory.

 ```r
 # Create separate .rds files for each sample